henriquecscode/mieic_prog_scrabble/README.md

 # Scrabble Junior + Board Builder

 <p align="justify">
 Scrabble Junior is a game all about capturing letters and getting points in a big board filled with intersecting words.
 Don't like standard boards?
-Don't worry, we got you covered with our Board Builder, which you can use to create board files (in .txt) with words as complicated as you like that you can use later to play the game with a max. of 4 players!
+Don't worry, we got you covered with our Board Builder, which you can use to create board files with words as complicated as you like to have the most fun you can with a max. of 4 players.
 Be attentive, play your chips right and you will be the one who comes out on top!
 </p>

 ## Installation

 <p align="justify">
 With the game, we already provide a pair of .exe files which one can easily open to play the game, along with a simple standard board so you can get yourself used to playing!
-To jump in and play, the "BOARD.txt" file should ALWAYS be in the same folder as the "main.exe" file!
+To jump in and play, the BOARD file you intend to use for playing should ALWAYS be in the same folder as the "main.exe" file!
-The Board Builder will create its board files and save him in the same folder its executable is in!
+The Board Builder will create its board files and save them in the same folder its executable is in!
 </p>

 ## Rules